Child Custody Specialists

 If parents following a separation are unable to reach an agreement over the custody of their children then an application will need to be made to the family court.
 The family court will list the matter for a series of hearings to see if an agreement can be reached failing which the courts will list the matter for a final hearing, and with the assistance of Cafcass, the courts will reach a decision on child custody which will be binding on the parents.
 The courts will take into account many factors alongside the welfare and interests of the child which is the most important factor before reaching a decision on custody of a child.

-If you as a parent are insistent on getting custody of your child, you to ensure you act in the best interest of your children which is the most important factor considered by the court.
+If you as a parent are insistent on getting custody of your child, you need to ensure you act in the best interest of your children which is the most important factor considered by the court.
 When getting child custody parents should ensure they are concerned about their children’s welfare rather than getting revenge from their former partner.

 The court will consider all the factors and decide which parent is capable of meeting the child’s needs the best.
 Below are some tips which can be followed to assist you securing child custody after divorce: